What is Smithsonian Research Online?

 While the SRO program manager recognizes the need to report metrics based on fiscal year rather than calendar year it can be difficult to do so.
 For many publications including books and book chapters, it is not clear in what month the item was officially released.
 In addition, authors and librarians are sometimes unable to determine this information.
 Even some journal publication dates do not define the exact month of release (e.g. Fall, 2016).
 Therefore it is recommended that those who require reporting based on fiscal year contact the SRO team to see if a suitable custom report can be generated.

-The Smithsonian Libraries administers and manages SRO.
+The Smithsonian Libraries and Archives administers and manages SRO.
 The program manager is Alvin Hutchinson.
 SI unit directors or their representatives and authors may send queries and comments to him via the contact form.

-The Smithsonian Libraries also manages the a Repository into which authors may deposit digital copies of their work for long-term preservation and access.
-The Libraries encourages contributions, which can be made as part of the process of contributing citations to the bibliography.
+The Smithsonian Libraries and Archives also manages a Repository into which authors may deposit digital copies of their work for long-term preservation and access.
+The Libraries and Archives encourages contributions, which can be made as part of the process of contributing citations to the bibliography.